mehmetyilmaz61381/resumeEnDe/README.md

 No server or build process is required; it works directly in the browser.

-Click the 🌐 globe button to switch between English and German.
+Click the button to switch between English and German.
 The website will remember your last selection even after reloading.

 🧱 Design Decisions